tonytimo/onboarding-mcp/README.md

 # Orellis: Local Codebase AI Assistant

 > **Orellis** is a Model Context Protocol (MCP) server that lets engineers query and explore their local Python codebase via natural language.
 It embeds code files, indexes them with FAISS, and runs a local LLM (Ollama) on CPU for secure, private onboarding assistance.
+**All inference remains CPU optimized and runs on your local machine—your codebase never leaves your laptop**

 ---